volodymyrhudyma/blog/content/blog/top-ten-tools-i-use-daily-as-a-react-developer.md

 ## Jest / Enzyme

-Covering your components and business logic with unit tests is never a bad idea.
-This will make sure that all of the existing features work as expected and adding some new ones would not break them.
+It's never a bad idea to cover your components and business logic with unit tests.

+This will ensure that all existing functionality works as expected and adding new functionality does not break it

 ![Jest and Enzyme Logos](/img/jest-enzyme.png "Jest and Enzyme Logos")

-[Jest](https://jestjs.io/docs/en/getting-started) is a JavaScript test runner, library for creating, running, and structuring tests.
+[Jest](https://jestjs.io/docs/en/getting-started) is a JavaScript test runner, a library for creating, running, and structuring tests.

 What is a test runner?
-It is a tool that picks up unit tests and a bunch of settings, executes all of them, and outputs test results to the console or files.
+It is a tool that picks up unit tests and a set of settings, runs them all, and outputs the test results to the console or to files.

-[Enzyme](https://enzymejs.github.io/enzyme/) is a JavaScript Testing utility for React that makes it easier to test your React Components' output.
-You can also manipulate, traverse, and in some ways simulate runtime given the output.
+[Enzyme](https://enzymejs.github.io/enzyme/) is a JavaScript test utility for React that makes it easier to test your React Components' output.
+You can also manipulate the output, traverse it, and simulate the runtime in some ways.

-The Enzyme is built explicitly for React, while Jest is designed for JavaScript in general.
+Enzyme is explicitly designed for React, while Jest is for JavaScript in general.

-The combination of both gives us a powerful set of tools that should be used in as many projects as possible.
+The combination of the two gives us a powerful set of tools that should be used in as many projects as possible.

 ## Prettier

 ![Prettier Logo](/img/prettier.png "Prettier Logo")

-[Prettier](https://prettier.io/docs/en/) is used to autoformat the code and to enforce an opinionated code formatting.
-It helps to make sure that everyone in a team follows the same coding style.
+[Prettier](https://prettier.io/docs/en/) is used to automatically format code and enforce opinionated code formatting.
+It helps ensure that everyone on a team follows the same coding style.

-Besides that, it also speeds up the development process, because you can skip formatting while writing code and focus on the issue itself.
+It also speeds up the development process because you can skip formatting while writing code and focus on the task at hand.

 Here is a quick example:

 ![Prettier Example](/img/ezgif.com-gif-maker-7-.gif "Prettier Example")

-To learn how to add Prettier to your React project read [this section](/2020-06-09-the-best-tools-for-react-development/#Prettier).
+To learn how to add Prettier to your React project, read [this section](/2020-06-09-the-best-tools-for-react-development/#Prettier).

 ## ESLint

 ![ESLint Logo](/img/eslint.png "ESLint Logo")

-[ESLint](https://eslint.org/) is a tool for identifying and reporting on patterns found in ​JavaScript code, intending to make code more consistent and avoiding bugs.
+[ESLint](https://eslint.org/) is a tool for detecting and reporting patterns found in ​JavaScript code, with the goal of making the code more consistent and avoiding errors.

-Many issues found by it can be automatically fixed, but more complex ones require manual work.
+Many of the problems found can be fixed automatically, but more complex ones require manual work.

-Always make sure that Linter passes before even committing code to the remote repository on Github.
+Always make sure that Linter successfully passes before even committing code to the remote repository on Github.

-To learn how to add ESLint to your React project read [this section](/2020-06-09-the-best-tools-for-react-development/#ESlint).
+To learn how to add ESLint to your React project, read [this section](/2020-06-09-the-best-tools-for-react-development/#ESlint).

 ## Github Actions

 ![Github Actions Image](/img/ga.webp "Github Actions Image")

-[GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions) help you to automate tasks within your software development life cycle.
+[GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions) help you to automate tasks within your software development lifecycle.

-They are event-driven, which means that you can execute an Action after a specific event occurred.
+They are event-driven, meaning you can perform an action after a specific event occurs.

-One of the most common scenarios is executing ESLint and tests just after someone created a Pull Request in your repository.
+One of the most common scenarios is running ESLint and tests shortly after someone creates a Pull Request in your repository.

-**Important note:** Github Actions are free only for public repositories and self-hosted runners.
-If you want to introduce them to the private repo, you will receive a certain amount of free minutes and storage.
-Minutes are reset every month, storage is not.
-Any additional usage is billed.
+**Important note:** Github Actions are only free for public repositories and self-hosted runners.
+If you want to add them to the private repo, you will get a certain number of free minutes and storage.
+The minutes reset every month, the storage does not.
+Any additional usage will be charged.

-Most developers have a Github Free pricing plan, which gives us 2000 minutes per month and 500MB of storage.
+Most developers have a Github Free pricing plan that gives us 2000 minutes per month and 500 MB of storage.

-But we should remember that running jobs on Windows and macOS runners cost 2x and 10x more minutes accordingly than on Linux.
+But we should keep in mind that running jobs on Windows and macOS runners costs 2x and 10x more minutes than on Linux, respectively.

-Further info about limits and billing can be found [here](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions).
+More information on limits and billing can be found [here](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions).

 ## Heroku / Netlify

 ![Heroku Logo](/img/heroku.png "Heroku Logo")

-[Heroku](https://devcenter.heroku.com/categories/reference) is a cloud platform as a service (PaaS) supporting several programming languages.
+[Heroku](https://devcenter.heroku.com/categories/reference) is a cloud platform as a service (PaaS) that supports multiple programming languages.

 > **Platform as a service** (PaaS) or **application platform as a service** (aPaaS) or **platform-based service** is a category of cloud computing services that provides a platform allowing customers to develop, run, and manage applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.

-One of the biggest benefits of using Heroku for hosting React applications is configuration time.
+One of the biggest advantages of using Heroku for hosting React applications is configuration time.

-You can deploy an app with almost no time in two ways: either by using a command line or Heroku UI (only if you are using Github).
+You can deploy an app in almost no time in two ways: either via the command line or via Heroku UI (only if you use Github).

-**Important note:** Heroku is free only for non-commercial apps, if you want to deploy a business-focused app, you should purchase at least a "Production" plan.
-Further information about pricing is available [here](https://www.heroku.com/pricing).
+**Important note:** Heroku is free for non-commercial apps only, if you want to deploy a business-oriented app, you should purchase at least a "Production" plan.
+More information on pricing can be found [here](https://www.heroku.com/pricing).

-There are a lot of alternatives to the Heroku and one of them is [](https://docs.netlify.com/)Netlify.
+There are a lot of alternatives to Heroku, one of which is [](https://docs.netlify.com/)Netlify.

 #### Netlify